jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 ### Assessment

 The breadth of required resources strongly supports nation-state sponsorship.
+The diversity of required capabilities suggests sustained organizational investment rather than opportunistic development by a small technical team.

 ## Initial Access